liu-qilong/liu-qilong.github.io/contents/note/straight-line-leadership.md

 - Corrective actions _v.s._ Protective actions
   > Any boat or plane on a journey is in a constant state of correction.
 It is always off course the majority of time until it arrives.
 The corrections it makes are what get the desired result...
 However, we get upset when we are off course.
 We think we have failed, or are making a mistake and need to protect ourselves from criticism and low self-esteem.
 	- Growth choices _v.s._ Safe choices
-	  > don’t forget to ask yourself, “Which option would be most likely to grow me?
+	  > Don’t forget to ask yourself, “Which option would be most likely to grow me?
 Which option is most likely to just keep me safe?”
 	- Investment _v.s._ Cost
 	  > When straight-line individuals are confronted with a potential opportunity, they will look at the opportunity in terms of an investment.If they are going to participate, they look at the potential return for the time, money, and energy that they will expend.Unfortunately, most people who struggle on a consistent basis look at only one thing: cost.
+	- Being truthful about where you are _v.s._ Lying about it
+	  > When people keep ignoring what’s present, it makes them stupid...
+If you are my client my first duty is to get you back to reality and relieve you of your disempowering stories.
+The truth is always more exciting to work with than some cover-up made of fiction.
+		- Radical self-honesty _v.s._ Being insincere
+		  > Being real is saying what you mean and doing what you say.

+		  > There’s another form of insincerity that is even more damaging to a purpose or a project, and that’s internal insincerity.
+It’s the insincerity with yourself about what you’re doing throughout the day...
+Am I just inventing things to do to avoid or put off the necessary required actions.
 		- The valley of death _v.s._ Optimistic denial
 		  > If you find yourself in such a valley, with no way out, it’s time to _cut your losses and move on_.
 Trying to pretend that what you did isn’t what you did will only keep you stuck...
 Living in optimistic denial is no more effective than beating yourself up.

 ### Taking action